rreece/rreece.github.io/outline-of-philosophy/ethics.md

 Thrasymachus in Plato's *Republic*:

->   Listen the, I say justice is nothing other than the advantage of the stronger. [^RepublicI338c]
+>   Listen then, I say justice is nothing other than the advantage of the stronger. [^RepublicI338c]

 -   Emotivism - Hume, A.J.
 Ayer
 -   Positivism